MicrosoftEdge/MSEdgeExplainers/VersionHistory/explainer.md

 ## Privacy Considerations

 No considerable privacy concerns are expected.
 Fingerprinting via Feature detection is a low risk as a webpage cannot tell if a user agent does not support changelogs, or the user simply did not trigger it.
 In the case a user does trigger it, we may reveal we are a browser that supports this changelog feature.

+## Security Considerations

+The main security concern is that user agents need to process untrusted data feeds from the web.
+Putting aside that users need to install the PWA itself from the website - user agents need to be careful how they process the data feeds in case they are malicious.
+User agents need to take care not to try to process these untrusted data sets in privileged code.

+Done correctly the risk is the same as running arbitrary javascript on an relatively trusted site (since the user already installed the PWA).

+HTML changelogs are not a particular security concern, as this would be no riskier than a standard navigation.